-How long are TOEFL or IELTS scores valid for admission purposes?
+How long are TOEFL or IELTS scores valid for admissions purposes?

 No more than 18 months may have passed between the TOEFL or IELTS test date and the application deadline.
-For example, Fall 2017 applicants should not submit test scores taken before June 2015.
+For example, Fall 2021 applicants may not submit test scores taken before June 2019.

 Should I include copies of my TOEFL or IELTS scores in my packet of supplemental materials?

 No. Test scores should be sent directly from the testing authorities.

 What are the TOEFL School and Department codes?

 The School code for UC Berkeley is 4833.
 The Department code for the I School is 99.

 Beginning in Fall 2021, we will no longer be accepting paper Test Report Forms.
 All IELTS scores must be sent electronically from the testing center, no institution code is required.
 The UC Berkeley Graduate Division address for identification purposes is: University of California, Berkeley, Graduate Division, Sproul Hall Rm 318, MC 5900, Berkeley, CA 94720.

 What are the tuition & fees for MIMS students?